 Paul Asta is the Book Designer.
 His work can be found in The Adroit Journal, Poor Claudia, Ninth Letter, and others.

 Booksellers and other retailers can order copies of Forward directly through Small Press Distribution.
-If, for some reason, copies are not available at SPD, you can contact Carissa Halston at Aforementioned for information about ordering directly through the publisher.

 I have a question that isn’t answered here.
 Who can I contact and how?